kailash-manasarovar/statement/docs/timeline/2026/august.md

 - And that is why my widowhood is never ending; and once they scan me for viability (Dorset), and got eggs from me in Dublin (and maybe again in Bali), they thought they'd finish me off in Tibet for good.
 - And I'm still here.
 - Anyway.
 Did you see the white dove this morning.
 She's in love!
-- Also, regardless of anyone's beliefs, it's important to get the toxic stuff out of the way, aired, out of the field, it festers.
-- And, we won't get another opportunity like this again, so please don't f**k it up.
-Sorry for language.
-- That's all.
-- I love you.